traugdor/ComfyUI-quadMoons-nodes/README.md

 * **CLIP External Text Encoder** - Your regular `CLIP Text Encoder` node but the text to encode with CLIP defaults to an input instead of a text box.
 No more right-clicking and converting the text to an input!

 ### Planned Nodes
+* **X to String Converters** - Need to incorporate a value into a string?
+Maybe a filename input automation?
+Need to do some math and output the result into a text display?
+Convert it to a string and easily output it to whatever nodes you need.
+It even works with the [ComfyMath](https://github.com/evanspearman/ComfyMath) nodes by [evanspearman](https://github.com/evanspearman)!  (***WIP***)

 ## Installation